igorkll/LGC-Boombox/README.md

 ## components required for assembly
 * kilogram coil PLA plate (you can use other plastic at your discretion)
-* the motherboard of a thin client is a tonk TN1700/TN1200 thin client or another of the same size (a new one costs ~400-500 dollars, it sells for ~4-7 dollars on the used market in Russia)
+* the motherboard of a thin client is a tonk TN1700/TN1200 thin client or another of the same size and the power supply is 12 volts (a new one costs ~400-500 dollars, it sells for ~4-7 dollars on the used market in Russia)
 * A 5-inch HDMI touchscreen display with a resolution of 800x480.
 The touchscreen is usually connected via USB
 * two USB cables for powering the matrix and touchscreen
 * DVI>HDMI adapter